 Children's Hospital is part of the UPMC family.

-Children's Hospital of Pittsburgh of UPMC is known for its outstanding clinical services, research programs, and medical education.
+UPMC Children's Hospital of Pittsburgh is known for its outstanding clinical services, research programs, and medical education.
 The Neonatal Intensive Care Unit (NICU) at Children's Hospital, located on the 8th floor of the 10-acre medical and research campus in Pittsburgh's Lawrenceville neighborhood, is just one shining example.
 This Level IV NICU has 55-bed combined medical-surgical unit that provide breathtaking views of the Pittsburgh skyline while providing staff with the appropriate space and technology designed to care for newborns with the most complex surgical and medical conditions, including those infants requiring neonatal extracorporeal membrane oxygenation (ECMO).

 Each state-of-the-art patient room in the NICU offers: